esthersweon/ros2_documentation/source/Contributing/Developer-Guide.rst

     The maintainers must also perform general maintenance (bug fixes, etc.) on all branches from which package releases are still made.

-    For example, if a feature is merged into the Rolling-specific branch (e.g. ``rolling`` or ``main``), and that feature is also appropriate to the Humble distribution (does not break API, etc.), then it is good practice to backport the feature to the Humble-specific branch.
+    For example, if a feature is merged into the Rolling-specific branch (e.g. ``rolling`` or ``main``), and that feature is also appropriate to the Galactic distribution (does not break API, etc.), then it is good practice to backport the feature to the Galactic-specific branch.

     The maintainers may make releases for those older distributions if there are new features or bug fixes available.